 Cobalt Drill Bits

 Cobalt drill bits are typically designed and made to last longer.
 A composite material of Cobalt and Steel is used to make the Cobalt drill bits.
 This type of bit does not come with Titanium coating.
-The bits come in different concentrations of Cobalt in them, for instance; percentage of Cobalt concentration in M35 grade Cobalt drill bits set is 5, whereas it is 8% of Cobalt concentration in the M42 grade Cobalt drill bits set.
+The bits come in different concentrations of Cobalt in them, for instance; the percentage of Cobalt concentration in M35 grade Cobalt drill bits set is 5, whereas it is 8% of Cobalt concentration in the M42 grade Cobalt drill bits set.

 Note: A greater concentration of Cobalt in the drill bits make them a step more brittle, however, more resistant to heat.